 They are the smallest breed of chicken in the world.
 Typically under 500g, however, 450 grams, and under 350g are preferable.
 This breed was developed in the Malaysian state of Kelantan, it is thought, from crossing Japanese bantams and local Malaysian bantams.

-The American Serama as put forth by the Serama Council of North America has now gained acceptance by the American Poultry Association and the American Bantam Association as of April 2011.
+The American Serama as put forth by the Serama Council of North America has now gained acceptance by the American Poultry Association.